Tenet: The ending explained and all your questions answered

-It's all mind-bogglingly audacious and clever and boy, it has a cool wardrobe department and... wait, how exactly did John David Washington and Robert Pattinson prevent World War Three?
+It's all mind-bogglingly audacious and clever, and boy, it has a cool wardrobe department and ... wait, how exactly did John David Washington and Robert Pattinson prevent World War III?

 We're all in this Tenet puzzle together.
 Here are a few answers that will hopefully help you out.